 In the 18th century, Tavira lost economic prominence but recovered in the following century, mainly due to tuna fishing and preserving.

-Building Vila Real de Santo António, with evident economic and political advantages, was more than a mere royal whim.
+The construction of Vila Real de Santo António, bringing evident economic and political advantages, was more than a mere royal whim.

 The successful reconstruction of Lisbon after the 1755 earthquake was repeated in Vila Real de Santo António.
 First, there was careful grid-like urban planning, facilitated by the flat terrain.
 Next, there was adherence to rigid architectural units.
 Finally, pre-fabricated standard building blocks, like square-hewn stones from Lisbon, were used, cut and shaped for immediate laying.